-- 5.1 Authorization to Operate a Secure Residential Care Facility - 5.1.1 As a condition for being authorized by the Division to operate a secure residential care facility, a licensee shall make application to and have been determined by the Division to be in full compliance with the Requirements of this Chapter, in addition to the Requirements of 1.0, 2.0, 3.0 and 4.0. - 5.2 Admission - 5.2.1 A facility shall only admit a child who has been adjudicated delinquent by a court of law or placed by the Delaware Division of Child Mental Health Services or any other in-state or out-of-state governmental agency. - 5.3 Security Measures - 5.3.1 A facility shall develop, adopt, follow and maintain on file a written statement identifying the specific security measures employed at the facility, and the basis for using these measures. - 5.4 Definition - 5.4.1 For purposes of this Chapter only, "automatic fail-safe system" means a combination of a mechanical and an electronic system that automatically unlocks all resident room doors and other doors required for building egress purposes in the event of either a power failure or a fire. - 5.5 Staff-to-Child Ratios - 5.5.1 A facility that is equipped with an automatic fail-safe system that allows full and free egress from all individual rooms and buildings in the event of a power failure or fire shall have at least one direct care worker on duty and on the premises for every five children or fraction thereof, during hours when children are awake, and shall have at least one direct

-- care worker awake and on duty on the premises for every 10 children or fraction thereof during hours when children are sleeping.
-There shall always be a minimum of two direct care workers awake and on duty when children are present during night-time hours. - 5.5.2 A facility that is not equipped with an automatic fail-safe system shall have at least one direct care worker on duty on the premises for every four children or fraction thereof, when children are present during hours when children are awake, and shall have at least one direct care worker awake and on duty on the premises for every six children or fraction thereof when children are present during hours when children are sleeping.
-There shall always be a minimum of two direct care workers awake and on duty when children are present during hours when children are sleeping. - 5.5.3 A facility shall assign direct care workers to cover no more than one living unit at the same time - 5.5.4 A facility shall have at least one additional employee immediately available at all times to assist on-duty employees in an emergency.

-5.6 Outdoor Recreation Area

-5.6.1 A facility shall ensure that the outdoor recreation area is enclosed with a suitable security fence.
+- Authorization to Operate a Secure Residential Care Facility.
+(Rule 5.01) As a condition for being authorized by the Division to operate a secure residential care facility, a licensee shall make application to and have been determined by the Division to be in full compliance with the requirements of this section, in addition to the requirements of sections 1.0, 2.0, 3.0 and 4.0 of this regulation. - 5.2 Admission.
+(Rule 5.02) A facility shall only admit a child who has been adjudicated delinquent by a court of law or placed by the Delaware Division of Child Mental Health Services or any other in-state or out-of-state governmental agency. - 5.3 Security Measures.
+(Rule 5.03) A facility shall develop, adopt, follow and maintain on file a written statement identifying the specific security measures employed at the facility, and the basis for using these measures. - 5.4 Definition.
+(Rule 5.04) For purposes of this Chapter only, "automatic fail-safe system" means a combination of a mechanical and an electronic system that automatically unlocks all resident room doors and other doors required for building egress purposes in the event of either a power failure or a fire. - 5.5 Staff-to-Child Ratios - 5.5.1 (Rule 5.05) A facility that is equipped with an automatic fail-safe system that allows full and free egress from all individual rooms and buildings in the event of a power failure or fire shall have at least one direct care worker on duty and on the premises for every five children or fraction thereof, during hours when children are awake, and shall have at least one direct care worker awake and on duty on the premises for every 10 children or fraction thereof during hours when children are sleeping.
+There shall always be a minimum of two direct care workers awake and on duty when children are present during night-time hours. - 5.5.2 (Rule 5.06) A facility that is not equipped with an automatic fail-safe system shall have at least one direct care worker on duty on the premises for every four children or fraction thereof, when children are present during hours when children are awake, and shall have at least one direct care worker awake and on duty on the premises for every six children or fraction thereof when children are present during hours when children are sleeping.
+There shall always be a minimum of two direct care workers awake and on duty when children are present during hours when children are sleeping. - 5.5.3 (Rule 5.07) A facility shall assign direct care workers to cover no more than one living unit at the same time. - 5.5.4 (Rule 5.08) A facility shall have at least one additional employee immediately available at all times to assist on-duty employees in an emergency. - 5.6 Outdoor Recreation Area.
+(Rule 5.09) A facility shall ensure that the outdoor recreation area is enclosed with a suitable security fence. - 5.7 Exemptions - 5.7.1 (Rule 5.10) A secure residential care facility shall be exempt from the following requirements subsections: - 5.7.1.1 That portion of Requirement subsection 3.3.8.2 regarding participation in off-site religious services or activities.